 Khanqah-e-Moula is a mosque housed in the Old City of Srinagar on the right bank of the River Jhelum between the Fateh Kadal and Zaina Kadal bridges.
 The construction of this church was completed in 1395 AD and this church was rebuilt in 1732 AD.
 This mosque is regarded as one of the oldest mosques in the Kashmir Valley.
 This mosque is also known by the other name of Khanqah.

 Aali Masjid is located in the district of Srinagar.
 The construction of this mosque was completed in 1471 A.D.
 Aali Masjid has the distinction of being the second largest mosque in the Kashmir Valley, after the Jamia Masjid in Srinagar.

-.
-Hazrat stands for Holy in Arabic and Bal stands for place in Kashmiri.
+Hazratbal Mosque is housed on the banks of the famous Dal Lake.
+Hazrat stands for ‘Holy’ in Arabic and ‘Bal’ stands for place in Kashmiri.
 It is recognized as the holiest of all shrines in Kashmir.